UdayRaj04/CURVETOPIA_adobe-_Sollution/README.md

 # CURVETOPIA: A Journey into the World of Curves
 Welcome to CURVETOPIA, a groundbreaking project created for the Adobe Hackathon.
 Our mission is to revolutionize the way we identify, regularize, and beautify curves in 2D Euclidean space.
-This project aims to transform line art images into a set of beautifully defined curves using cubic Bezier curves.
+This project aims to transform line art images into a set of beautifully defqined curves using cubic Bezier curves.

 ## Objective
 Our goal is to create an end-to-end process where we take a raster PNG image of line art and output a set of curves defined as a connected sequence of cubic Bezier curves.